Floorp-Projects/Floorp/layout/docs/LayoutOverview.md

 <!-- -*- mode: Markdown; fill-column: 72; -*- -->

+(layout-overview)=

 # Layout Overview

+Last update: May 2024

+## Introduction

 Much of the layout code deals with operations on the frame tree (or rendering tree).
 In the frame tree, each node represents a rectangle (or, for SVG, other shapes).
-The frame tree has a shape similar to the content tree, since many content nodes have one corresponding frame, though it differs in a few ways, since some content nodes have more than one frame or don't have any frames at all.
-When elements are display:none in CSS or undisplayed for certain other reasons, they won't have any frames.
-When elements are broken across lines or pages, they have multiple frames; elements may also have multiple frames when multiple frames nested inside each other are needed to display a single element (for example, a table, a table cell, or many types of form controls).
+The frame tree has a shape similar to the content tree, since many content nodes have one corresponding frame, though it differs in a few ways: some content nodes have more than one frame or don't have any frames at all.
+When elements are `display:none` in CSS or undisplayed for certain other reasons, they won't have any frames.
+When elements are broken across lines or pages, they have multiple frames; elements may also have multiple frames when multiple frames nested inside each other are needed to display a single element (for example, `<table>`, or `<video controls>`).

 Each node in the frame tree is an instance of a class derived from `nsIFrame`.
 As with the content tree, there is a substantial type